Privacy Policy

 If you have any questions or complaints, please contact us at datarequests@zuto.com.

-We collect personal data from you when you:
+We collect personal data from you when you provide it to us directly, for example when you:

-• talk to us on the phone (we do record calls; we will tell you about this when we speak to you);
+- talk to us on the phone (we record our calls and we will tell you about this when we speak to you);

-Third parties making an application on your behalf If someone is making an application on your behalf (for example, someone who has a power of attorney, or a parent), we will receive personal data on you from that person.
+Third parties making an application on your behalf.
+If someone is making an application on your behalf (for example, someone who has a power of attorney), we will receive personal data on you from that person.

-If your application results in you borrowing from one of our panel of lenders, and/or taking out any other products, such as warranties, the lender or other provider will let us know if you default on your payment obligations.
+If your application results in you borrowing from one of our panel of lenders, and/or taking out any other products, such as warranties, the lender or other provider will share certain information about you with us (including to let us know if you default on your payment obligations).

 CRAs hold personal data about individuals’ credit accounts (such as credit cards and loans) and publicly available information (for example, from the electoral roll).
 When you make an application, we receive information from the CRAs including your financial status and financial history.
 We also receive information like your address so that we can verify your identity.